Morton College opened the campus back to the public and students!

 The Academic Advising Center is available to help students create a coursework plan that allows them to succeed at Morton College.

-Every new degree or certificate-seeking student should meet with an Academic Advisor frequently to ensure that they have current academic information and are making progress toward their educational goals.
+Every student should meet with an Academic Advisor frequently to ensure that they have current academic information and are making progress toward their educational goals.

 Morton College offers a comprehensive program of advising services.
 Staff members are eager to assist students with: